mesosphere/dcos-commons/frameworks/kafka/docs/managing.md

 After making a change, the scheduler will be restarted and will automatically deploy any detected changes to the service, one node at a time.
 For example, a given change will first be applied to `kafka-0`, then `kafka-1`, and so on.

-Nodes are configured with a "Readiness check" to ensure that the underlying service appears to be in a healthy state before continuing with applying a given change to the next node in the sequence.
+Nodes are configured with a "readiness check" to ensure that the underlying service appears to be in a healthy state before continuing with applying a given change to the next node in the sequence.
 However, this basic check is not foolproof and reasonable care should be taken to ensure that a given configuration change will not negatively affect the behavior of the service.

 Some changes, such as decreasing the number of nodes or changing volume requirements, are not supported after initial deployment.
 See [Limitations](#limitations).